 Alcoholics Anonymous has become quite a buzz in the recovery world.
 The group-like nature of the meetings, the team bonding, and the anonymity all seem to be talked about often.
-Some treatment programs swear by Alcoholics Anonymous and the 12 Step Program.
+Some treatment programs swear by Alcoholics Anonymous and other similarly structured 12 Step recovery programs.
 Others question the power the program has to inspire addicts to live sober and healthy.
 While there are statistics on the success rates of AA meetings, is there a right answer to whether or not it is effective?
 That’s for you to decide.
-We’re here to guide you into a better understanding of the alcoholics anonymous program.
+We’re here to guide you into a better understanding of the Alcoholics Anonymous program.

 What Sets Alcoholics Anonymous Apart

 Before we talk about this treatment program, let’s talk about why Alcoholics Anonymous is so popular.
 It has been used as alcoholism treatment for decades and seems to be the first thing anyone thinks of when they make the choice to recover and stay sober.
 It has saved many people from falling back into alcohol abuse and because of that, word has gotten out.

 The program started in a small town in Ohio by a man named Bill Wilson and has been largely affiliated with Christianity.
 Many people in the world have stopped drinking and continue to stay sober due to the team bond and moral inventory of this program.
 But, others have had a harder time with their abstinence from alcohol.
 There are many treatment options that are less popular.
 While this one is very known, there is no right answer to the big question we all want to ask.
 Does AA work?
 It’s popular, but it really depends on the person.